A Marketing Plan Template to Start Your Year Right

 • Video – Video marketing is increasingly popular.
 Identify how your brand can effectively leverage this medium.

-• SEO – Is it time for a technical site audit?
+• SEO – Organic search traffic is the lifeblood of most businesses.
+Is it time for a technical site audit?
 Perhaps a refresh of meta descriptions, schema markup and title tags?

-• PR – Are you tooting your own horn when you should be?
+• Public relations – Are you tooting your own horn when you should be?
 How do you handle a brand reputation crisis?

-• Email – Channel performance varies from business to business, but in general, younger generations prefer getting emails from brands.
+• Email – Channel performance varies by market and industry, but most folks prefer getting emails from brands.
 Identify how you can better leverage email marketing.

 • Podcasts – Is a podcast the right space to broadcast your business’s voice?

 • Paid – How are you handling paid media management?
-Are you wasting too much money by not adding negative keywords to your Google Ads campaigns?
+How efficient is your ad spend?
 Should you focus more on targeting and retargeting?

 • Referrals – Word-of-mouth marketing is an oldie but a goodie.
-And in the digital realm, you’ll also want plenty of backlinks to get website referrals from sources with domain authority.
+There are digital equivalents, too, like adding backlinks to generate website referrals from sources with domain authority.
 How can referrals make a bigger appearance in your marketing strategy?

-• Local Listings – Check out your business profiles and reviews on listing sites like Google My Business, Yelp and Facebook.
-Is all the information up-to-date, and are you actively engaging with your customers?
+• Local listings – Check out your business profiles and reviews on listing sites like Google Business Profile, Yelp and Facebook.
+Is all the information up to date?
+Are you actively engaging with your customers?

-• Print and Traditional – This is mail, local radio, local news, billboards and so on.
+• Print and traditional – How do you use direct mail, local radio, local news or billboards?
 It’s important to marry traditional forms of marketing with digital marketing for a well-rounded marketing plan.

 Key performance indicators (KPIs) are metrics that measure how well you’re meeting your goals.
 Establishing KPIs is integral to your annual marketing plan.
 They should correspond with micro-goals throughout the year that will help you accomplish your overarching goals.